 Molded Threads and How to Design Them

-Threading is complex—here’s how to navigate the process seamlessly
+Threading for injection molding is complex—here’s how to navigate the process seamlessly

 Molded threads are everywhere.
 On the cap of a soda bottle.
 On the nut that attaches the drain pipe to the underside of the kitchen sink.
 On those weird-looking screws used to assemble a child’s jungle gym.
 These are just a few examples of the mass-produced plastic parts we encounter every day, parts that were made using multi-cavity, highly automated molds costing hundreds of thousands of dollars and requiring many months to design and manufacture.